Getting your cat to the vet can be very tricky for even the most cunning cat owners!

 Choosing A Cat Carrier

 When choosing a carrier, make sure you get one that is plenty big, so your cat does not feel claustrophobic.
-Make sure the carrier is hard sided, so that kitty is not freaked out if you pick up the carrier and the bottom collapses to make kitty feel insecure.
+Make sure the carrier is hard-sided so that the kitty is not freaked out if you pick up the carrier and the bottom collapses to make the kitty feel insecure.

 If you do have a soft-sided carrier, I would not carry your cat in it.
 Rather, I would use the same steps above to get kitty used to your carrier, load the carrier in the car, and then get kitty inside for the car ride.

 This link takes you to where I describe a carrier of which I am quite fond.
 This carrier is plenty big and sturdy; it is perfect to help your cat feel secure.
-Speaking of cars, let’s move on to the next area that your cat needs to be familiar with to make to your trips to the vet go smoothly.
+Here is an article describing substitutes that you can use instead of a carrier.
+Speaking of cars, let’s move on to the next area that your cat needs to be familiar with to make your trips to the vet go smoothly.

 Familiarity With Cars

 Take your cat on some car trips that don’t end in a vet visit.
-These trips are crucial because if the first time that your cat is riding in the car is on the way to the vet, kitty will associate the carrier and car with the vet, and this visit may set the stage for future problems.
+These trips are crucial because if the first time that your cat is riding in the car is on the way to the vet, the kitty will associate the carrier and car with the vet, and this visit may set the stage for future problems.
 I would start off with some short exposure to the car, and then build up to some longer trips.
+Make sure your kitty is comfortable on their initial trips by keeping them cozy with their favorite cat sweater, hydrated, and make sure to pay attention when appropriate to comfort them.

 Your cat’s first time in a car could be as simple as just exploring and relaxing for five minutes.